FuzzingLabs/secpipe/docs/docs/how-to/llm-proxy.md

 1. **Wait for the proxy** — Blocks until `/health/liveliness` becomes healthy.
 2. **Mirror provider secrets** — Reads `volumes/env/.env` and writes any `LITELLM_*_API_KEY` values into `volumes/env/.env.litellm`.
-Only the proxy container loads that file, so the task agent never sees the raw provider credentials.
+The file is created automatically on first boot; if you delete it, bootstrap will recreate it and the proxy continues to read secrets from `.env`.
 3. **Issue the default virtual key** — Calls `/key/generate` with the master key and persists the generated token back into `volumes/env/.env` (replacing the `sk-proxy-default` placeholder).
 The key is scoped to